-You may have noticed that All Bodies Birth chooses to use gender-neutral and affirming language on all of our original materials and in all of our dealings with individuals and families that we support.
-This is both a personal and political choice that manifests our desire to challenge gendered and heteropatriarchal structures surrounding birth and to provide the best care possible to all people.
-But it might also be confusing to some, so we're here to help you understand how we use language and why it's so important to us.
+You may have noticed that All Bodies Birth chooses to use gender-neutral and affirming language on all original materials and in all dealings with individuals and families that I support.
+This is both a personal and political choice that manifests my desire to challenge gendered and heteropatriarchal structures surrounding birth and to provide the best care possible to all people.
+But it might also be confusing to some, so I’m writing this to help you understand how I use language and why it's so important to me.

-Since there are several angles to cover, and plenty of nuances where gender, sexuality, and language are concerned, we'll cover just the basics here.
-You can find more suggested reading at the end of this post, and we really hope you'll follow up to learn more.
+Since there are several angles to cover, and plenty of nuances where gender, sexuality, and language are concerned, I'll cover just the basics here.
+You can find more suggested reading at the end of this post, and I really hope you'll follow up to learn more.

 Affirming language is, quite simply, language that affirms and validates all people and their bodies, genders, and sexualities.
-We know that some of the terms used here may be unfamiliar, so before you dive in, take a look at this helpful graphic or read TSER's terminology page.
+Some of the terms used here may be unfamiliar, so before you dive in, take a look at this helpful graphic or read TSER's terminology page.

 Let's start with affirming language around gender